QuiltMC/quilt-mappings/CONTRIBUTING.md

 and/or tools used.

 **Required Approvals**: 1
-- Only members of the QSL Core Team count for approvals in PRs targeting the toolchain.
+- Only members of the Mappings Team count for approvals in PRs targeting the toolchain.

 **Final Comment Period**: 2 days